Moorish Science Temple of America

-One primary tenet of the Moorish Science Temple is the belief that African Americans are of "Moorish" descent, specifically from the "Moroccan Empire".
-According to Ali, this area included other countries that today surround Morocco.
-To join the movement, individuals had to proclaim their "Moorish nationality".
+One primary tenet of the Moorish Science Temple is the belief that African Americans are descended from the "Moroccan Empire".
+According to Ali, this area included other countries around Northwest Africa.
+To join the movement, individuals must proclaim their "Moorish nationality".
 They were given "nationality cards".
-In religious texts, adherents refer to themselves racially as "Asiatics", as the Middle East is also western Asia.
+In religious texts, adherents refer to themselves racially as "Asiatics," as the Middle East is also Western Asia.
 Adherents of this movement are known as "Moorish-American Moslems" and are called "Moorish Scientists" in some circles.

 The Moorish Science Temple of America was incorporated under the Illinois Religious Corporation Act 805 ILCS 110.
 Timothy Drew, known to its members as Prophet Noble Drew Ali, founded the Moorish Science Temple of America in 1913 in Newark, New Jersey, a booming industrial city.
 After some difficulties, Ali moved to Chicago, establishing a center there, as well as temples in other major cities.
 The movement expanded rapidly during the late 1920s.
-The quick expansion of the Moorish Science Temple arose in large part from the search for identity and context among black Americans at the time of the Great Migration to northern and midwestern cities, as they were becoming an urbanized people.
+The quick expansion of the Moorish Science Temple arose in large part from the search for identity and context among black Americans at the time of the Great Migration to northern cities, as they were becoming an urbanized people.

 Competing factions developed among the congregations and leaders, especially after the death of the charismatic Ali.
 Three independent organizations developed from this ferment.
 The founding of the Nation of Islam by Wallace Fard Muhammad in 1930 also created competition for members.
-In the 1930s membership was estimated at 30,000, with one third in Chicago.
+In the 1930s, membership was estimated at 30,000, with one-third in Chicago.
 During the postwar years, the Moorish Science Temple of America continued to increase in membership, albeit at a slower rate.

 Biography of Drew

-Timothy Drew was believed to have been born on January 8, 1886, in North Carolina, United States.
+Timothy Drew is believed to have been born on January 8, 1886, in North Carolina, United States.
 Sources differ as to his background and upbringing: one reports he was the son of two former slaves who was adopted by a tribe of Cherokee; another describes Drew as the son of a Moroccan Muslim father and a Cherokee mother.
-In 2014 an article in the online Journal of Race Ethnicity and Religion attempted to link Timothy Drew to one Thomas Drew, born January 8, 1886, using census records, a World War I draft card, and street directory records.
+In 2014, an article in the online Journal of Race Ethnicity and Religion attempted to link Timothy Drew to one Thomas Drew, born January 8, 1886, using census records, a World War I draft card, and street directory records.